 sudo redis-cli -a SecretPassword info replication

-- Make the servers available to all IP addresses of this server:
+1. Make the servers accessible from all IP addresses of this server:

 bind 0.0.0.0

-In our case, this makes the Sentinel service available from all external addresses.
+n this case, it makes the Sentinel service accessible from all external addresses.

 sentinel auth-pass mymaster SecretPassword